 TUPE Regulations

-Despite the TUPE Regulations attempting to make outsourcing and second generation contracting more straightforward, there remain real challenges in its application, particularly in relation to service provision changes.
+Despite the TUPE Regulations attempting to make outsourcing and second generation contracting more straightforward, real challenges remain in its application, particularly in relation to service provision changes.

 Problem areas